 From structured in-class listening, discussion, and application, students will learn basic elements of the composer’s creative process, including melodic construction, harmony and counterpoint.
 This foundational program will use traditional methods as well as music notation software and other digital apps to help participants begin building their own compositions!

 What you should know to take this workshop: basic understanding of treble and bass clef, experience playing an instrument, basic understanding of music theory (scales, key signatures, time signatures).
 Participants are encouraged to bring in pieces they are currently working on, although it is not required.

 Ages: 13 – 18

-After Care option not available for this program
+*After Care add-on option (4pm-6pm) is available for this program.

 “I loved that, even I with very little background information about composing, I could compose something everyday after the lessons!”―Intro to Music Composition 2020 Participant